Denbigh School Year Six Virtual Tour

 We have a dedicated team of teaching and support staff who provide individual and group support to students.
 Our Pastoral support is based around getting to know and understanding the needs of our students.
 We believe that providing routines and structure throughout our school community enable students to feel safe and achieve.

-Your child’s Tutor will be your main point of contact at Denbigh School and students meet with their Tutor every day.
+Your child’s Tutor will be your main point of contact at Denbigh School and students meet with their Tutor every morning.
 Tutors will monitor all aspects of school life and provide consistent support throughout each week including the celebrations of achievements and outstanding contributions of our students.
 During Tutorial sessions, students will follow a programme of study incorporating PSHEE, structured around our school values of be engaged, be kind and respectful and do no harm.

 Each House also has a dedicated team of House Presidents and Vice House Presidents who are members of the Sixth Form.
 The House President team are a visible presence for students, providing aspirational role models and encouragement.
-House Presidents may lead assemblies, provide support to individual students, run House Councils and provide leadership for House competitions.
+House Presidents may lead assemblies, provide support to individual students, run Student Councils and provide leadership for House competitions.

 We invite students from all Houses and Years to take part in our exciting Interhouse competitions.
 Students compete to earn House points and our Interhouse competitions run throughout the whole year.
 We run a range of competitions so there is always something for everyone to take part in.